 - Weak contact points on the collar and the signal are not consistent.

 - Even though there is a surge protector, the signal might be affected during cold seasons as the strength changes.

 - The nylon collar is not durable – eventually, it starts pulling apart.

 - The fence boundaries can affect pets while they are inside.

 - The installation can take a couple of days.

-This Petsafe wireless fence is perfect for those, who have a smaller property as you can create a secure 1/2 acre circular boundary around your yard for your cat to roam around.
-However, even though it’s designed to fit both dogs and cats, I would only recommend it for bigger cat breeds such as Siberian or Main Coon.
+This Petsafe wireless fence is perfect for those who have a smaller property as you can create a secure 1/2 acre circular boundary around your yard for your cat to roam around.
+However, even though it’s designed to fit both dogs and cats, I would only recommend it for bigger cat breeds like Siberian or Main Coon.